Abilities

 Counterexamples to the sufficiency of (CA) have been most prominent in the literature.
 Informally, they are suggested by the question: ‘but could S try to A?’
 There are a variety of ways of translating this rhetorical question into a counterexample.
 We may distinguish two: global counterexamples, according to which (CA) might always get the facts about ability wrong, and local counterexamples, according to which (CA) might sometimes get the facts about ability wrong.

 Begin with global counterexamples.
 Let us say that determinism is true at our world.
-Familiar arguments purport to show that, if this is the case, then no one has the ability to do anything, except perhaps for what she actually does (for several developments of such an argument, see van Inwagen 1983, 55–105).
+Familiar arguments purport to show that, if this is the case, then no one has the ability to do anything, except perhaps for what she actually does.
 But if (CA) is true, then agents would have the ability to perform various actions that they do not actually perform.
-For it is plausible that the conditionals in terms of which (CA) analyzes ability would still be true in a deterministic world.
-But then, since it makes false predictions about such a world, which for all we know may be our own, (CA) is false.
+This is a counterexample turning on precisely the kinds of contentious questions about free will and determinism that, as indicated above, we are for the moment setting aside.
+(We will return to the issues purportedly raised by determinism below in Section 5.1).

 It seems, however, that we can show that (CA) is false even relative to premises that are shared between various disputants in the free will debates.
 This is what is shown by local counterexamples to (CA).
 One such example is given by Keith Lehrer: